245386-hue/BookStore-Mania-Java/README.md

 ├── images/
 │   ├── book1.jpg
 │   ├── book2.jpg
+│   ├── book3.jpg
 │   └── ...
 │
+├── bin/
+│
 └── README.md
-How to Run ▶️
+▶️ How to Run
-Compile
+1️⃣ Compile the Project
 javac -d bin src/bookstore/*.java
-Run
+2️⃣ Run the Application
 java -cp bin bookstore.BookStoreMania
-Requirements ⚙️
+⚙️ Requirements
-JDK 21 or above
+JDK 21 or Above
 VS Code / Eclipse / IntelliJ IDEA
-Notes 📌
+🖼️ Images Setup

-Make sure the images folder exists in the project directory.
-Add your own book images inside the images folder.
+Create an images folder in the main project directory and place your book images inside it.

+Example:

+images/
+├── book1.jpg
+├── book2.jpg
+├── book3.jpg
+└── ...

-Image paths are managed in BookData.java.
+Image paths are configured in:

+BookData.java
+📌 Notes
+Ensure image names match the paths written in BookData.java Supports .jpg and .png images
+Built for educational and learning purposes
-Author 👨‍💻
+👨‍💻 Author

 Aimen Nadeem

+📄 License

+This project is for educational purposes only.